ppy/osu-wiki/news/2019-12-21-osu-idol-2019-finals-community-voting-results.md

 Congratulations to this year's osu!idol: **[iamALieee](https://osu.ppy.sh/users/10093980)**!
 Their amazing performance of Arisa Komiya's *White First Love* acquired 1,283 votes, earning them first place!
 They will be rewarded with the osu!idol 2019 Winner profile badge and 6 months of osu!supporter.

-Coming up next we have **[aceredshirt13](https://osu.ppy.sh/users/13736238)** with their performance of *Darren Korb - Setting Sail, Coming Home* taking second with 290 votes and receiving 3 months of osu!supporter!
+Coming up next we have **[aceredshirt13](https://osu.ppy.sh/users/13736238)** with their performance of Darren Korb's *Setting Sail, Coming Home*, taking second with 290 votes and receiving 3 months of osu!supporter!

-In a close third, with 204 votes, is **[moof](https://osu.ppy.sh/users/8457202)** with their performance of *niki - Jitter Doll*!
+In a close third, with 204 votes, is **[moof](https://osu.ppy.sh/users/8457202)** with their performance of niki's *Jitter Doll*!
 They will be taking home 2 months of osu!supporter.
 Another job well done!

 You can listen to their performances here: